DigiBP/Team-Rivella/README.md

 ### Project Goals

-Automation and optimization of the patient screening and patient recruitment process in Phase 1 clinical trials
+Automation and optimization of the patient screening and patient recruitment process in clinical trials by leveraging the patient's electronic health record (EHR)

 ## Process Flow